strangetom/ingredient-parser/README.md

 ## Model

 The core of the library is a sequence labelling model that is used to label each token in the sentence with the part of the sentence it belongs to.
-A data set of 81,000 example sentences is used to train and evaluate the model.
+A data set of over 81,000 example sentences is used to train and evaluate the model.
 See the [Explanation](https://ingredient-parser.readthedocs.io/en/latest/explanation/index.html) section of the documentation for more details.

 The model has the following accuracy on a test data set of 20% of the total data used: